 - Stir in chicken broth until the mixture is smooth.

-- Bring to a simmer for 5 minutes or until thickened, stirring frequently.
+- Bring to a simmer over medium heat for 5 minutes or until thickened, stirring frequently.

-- Add Cheeze Whiz, milk, and black pepper.
+- Add Cheez Whiz, milk, and black pepper.
 Continue cooking until thoroughly heated.